 |Previous College:||UW-Parkside, '09; Iowa State University, '11|

-Corey VanGroll completed his first season as Concordia University Wisconsin head Wrestling coach in 2012-2013 and he certainly made a statement in his first season.
+Corey VanGroll completed his second season as Concordia University Wisconsin's Wrestling head coach in 2013-2014 and has certainly made a statement in two seasons.

-In addition to helping guide Sanders to the national title, VanGroll also coached Sean Ambrocio, who qualified for the national meet at 125 lbs.
+In addition to helping guide Sanders to the national title, VanGroll also coached Sean Ambrocio, who qualified for the national meet three times during his career.